WFMK

 WFMK (99.1 FM) is an adult contemporary radio station licensed to East Lansing, Michigan and serving the Lansing radio market.
 The station is owned by Townsquare Media and broadcasts in HD radio.

-WFMK is one of the United States' oldest adult contemporary stations, having programmed the format for almost four decades.
-The station signed on in 1959 as WSWM, and offered a MOR format.
+WFMK is one of the oldest adult contemporary stations, as it has been carrying the format for almost 5 decades.
+The station also switches to an all-Christmas music format, temporarily replacing its AC format from mid-November through December.

+The Studios are on Pine Tree Road and its transmitter is near downtown Lansing.
+WFMK operates with an ERP of 28,000 watts, making it a class B radio station.

+History

-WSWM was purchased by Robert G. Liggett Jr. owner of Liggett Communications in 1971.
+WSWM was founded in 1959 by John P. McGoff who sold the station to Robert G. Liggett Jr. owner of Liggett Communications in 1971.
 Liggett changed the station's call sign to WFMK, and initially programmed a mix of Adult Contemporary music as "Stereo Island, WFMK 99" during the day (using the Stereo Island approach pioneered at WKNR-FM in Detroit), and Album Oriented Rock overnight.
 The AOR portion of the format was dropped in the mid-1970s, and the Adult Contemporary format expanded to 24 hours a day, under the moniker Easy Rockin' FM 99.

 Over the years WFMK's adult contemporary format has evolved to the point that the station's current slogan is "A Variety From the '80s to Now."
 WFMK has long been one of the most popular and most highly rated stations in the Lansing area.

 When WHZZ in Lansing, Michigan abruptly changed format from Contemporary Hit Radio to Adult Hits in 2005, WFMK, along with WQHH and WJXQ temporarily took advantage of the format switch, touting the many CHR artists on the station until WFMK's sister station, WJIM-FM changed format from oldies to CHR a few days later.

-In 2010, WFMK shifted to an all-Christmas Music format for the holiday season.
-It was the first time the station had ever gone all-Christmas around the clock.
-This move was most likely due to crosstown WLMI going all-Christmas as well, just a few weeks before.
-After going all-Christmas in 2012, WFMK replaced its long-running Saturday Night Retro Show with Backtrax USA, which is syndicated by Cumulus Media Networks and features hits of the 1980s and 1990s.